-All patients accepted into our home care programme must be formally referred by their doctor or clinic.
-Referral forms are available from the referring doctor or by contacting Helderberg Hospice.
-It is important that all three forms are completed and sent to us, i.e. A medical referral from a medical Doctor, Patient information by the patient or their family and a Consent form by the patient.
+All patients accepted into our home care programme must be formally referred by their doctor, hospital or clinic.
+Referral forms are available from the referring doctor or by email via firstname.lastname@example.org.
+It is important that all three forms are completed.
+The forms are:

 - The home care is provided by professional palliative care nursing sisters and supported by social workers and volunteers.